Kevga/BeatSaberCinema/README.md

 ## How to use

 ### 1. Installation
 To install Cinema, download the latest release and simply unzip all of it's contents into the Beat Saber folder.
-Make sure you don't skip the files in the Libs folder, those are required, too.
-Make sure you have all the [requirements](https://github.com/Kevga/BeatSaberCinema#requirements) installed from ModAssistant.
+Make sure you don't skip the files in the Libs folder, as those are required, too.
+Please also check if you have all the [requirements](https://github.com/Kevga/BeatSaberCinema#requirements) installed from ModAssistant.

 ### 2. Download Pre-Configured Maps (*optional*)
 The plugin includes more than 50 video configurations for you to try.
 For your convenience, here are a few examples: